DeVasu/tortoise/README.md

 # Tortoise - Plan API

 ## Points To Remember
-* Database with table name `plan` and `customerGoals` should already be existing on you mysql server and you will be asked to enter connection details initially
+* Database with table name `plan` and `customerGoals` should already be existing on you mysql server.
+If not, create them using queries in SQL_QUERIES.md file.
-* You can find queries to run to create Table in SQL_QUERIES.md file
 * After all tables are setup in your database, Update information at `app/application.go` file for database connection

 ## Current Mappings